Azure/azure-functions-kafka-extension/README.md

 ### Trigger Binding

-Trigger bindings are design for the consumption of Kafka topics.
+Trigger bindings are designed to consume messages from a Kafka topics.

 ```csharp
 public static void StringTopic(